-Records of SEND students involved are transferred within a transition information sharing programme linking Head of Learning Support, HOY, LAC Co-ordinator.
+Records of SEND students involved are transferred within a transition information sharing programme linking Head of Learning Support, Head of Year, Pastoral Manager and Looked After Children Co-ordinator.

 Parents are involved at all stages of transition including individual Review Meetings, Parent Information Evenings and pre visits for primary age pupils.

 |12.
 What other support is available for children and young people with special educational needs and how can they access it?

 What other help can we give you or help you to get?